-The site additionally offers a series of rotating exhibits that concern a wide range of themes and subjects.
+The site also offers a series of rotating exhibits that concern a wide range of themes and subjects.

 The E.H.
 Danner Museum of Telephony